-Having a stable space for making events is dream that we pursue and we already experienced its first instance HERNA and hopefully we will encounter the second incarnation some time soon.
+Having a stable space for making events is a dream that we pursue, and we already experienced its first instance HERNA.
+Hopefully, we will encounter the second incarnation sometime soon.

-Herna operated from November 2017 till May 2018 and it was a dark cave under a railway bridge with a very powerful sound system and passionate people performing, listening & dancing.
-It used to host several focused club nights with names such as: Ansome, Myako, Mental Overdrive, Kadaver, OGJ and many others
+Herna operated from November 2017 till May 2018, and it was a dark cave under a railway bridge with a powerful sound system and passionate people performing, listening & dancing.
+It used to host several focused club nights with names such as Ansome, Myako, Mental Overdrive, Kadaver, OGJ, and many others.

 Bastl Jams streamed from Herna

 You can find recorded streams from Bastl Jams at Herna here

 Thoughts on our beloved club by David Štrobach a.k.a Kadaver

 On the 20th of April, it’s been exactly one year since I visited two dark, extremely humid rooms under the central train station in Brno.
 The rooms were abandoned for years, and before that were used as a 24/7 casino (or a Herna, as we say here) since the early 90s.
 Due to its handy location in the heart of the city, it would become a popular spot among the local meth heads in need of selling stolen goods to finance their addiction.